Cloud Vulnerability DB

 A community-led vulnerabilities database

-The SQL injection vulnerability allows unauthenticated attackers to execute arbitrary SQL commands against the affected WordPress database.
-This can lead to unauthorized access to sensitive data, manipulation of database contents, and potential compromise of the entire WordPress installation.
-The high severity rating indicates that successful exploitation could result in a complete compromise of system confidentiality, integrity, and availability (WPScan).
+The SQL injection vulnerability allows unauthenticated attackers to execute arbitrary SQL commands against the database.
+This can lead to unauthorized access to sensitive data, manipulation of database contents, and potential complete compromise of the WordPress installation (WPScan).

 Source: This report was generated using AI